INFORMATION ABOUT US

 CONTACTING SOCIAL SECURITY

-If you contact the local office or call the 1-800 number service and you need an interpreter to communicate with us, we will provide one at no cost upon request.
-We have a nationwide contract for telephone interpreter services in more than 120 languages and dialects.
+Spanish speaking representatives are available to speak with callers who prefer to do business with us in Spanish.
+In addition, if you contact the local SSA field office (FO) or call the 1-800 number, you may request an interpreter to communicate with us, which we will provide at no cost.
+We have telephone interpreter services in more than 120 languages and dialects.
 Interpreters are available immediately, with no appointment necessary.

 If you are deaf or hard of hearing, we will take your telecommunications relay services (TRS) assisted calls at 1-800-772-1213.
-If you prefer, you may call Social Security's toll-free TTY-TDD number at 1-800-325-0778 from 7:00 a.m. to 7:00 p.m., Monday through Friday.
+If you prefer, you may call Social Security's toll-free TTY-TDD number at 1-800-325-0778 from 8:00 a.m. to 7:00 p.m., Monday through Friday.

 When you call or visit us, note the name of any representative you speak with and the date of contact.
 Put your name and Social Security number on written correspondence with us and keep a copy for your records.